• Skip to main content

 • Pour dry beans into the pot.
 Give them a stir to coat in oil and seasonings.

-• Add remaining chicken stock and water and stir.
+• Add remaining chicken stock, water, and bouillon, and stir.

 • Attach Instant Pot lid and make sure it is in the sealing designation.